 I also have research interests in related areas that include control theory, cyber-physical and real-time systems, as well as self-aware computing systems.
-I carry out my research activities in the context of the ABLE group, at the Institute for Software Research.

 Javier Cámara, David Garlan, Bradley Schmerl.
 Synthesis and Quantitative Verification of Tradeoff Spaces for Families of Software Systems.
 In 11th European Conference on Software Architecture (ECSA 2017).
 Pages 3-21, 2017.
 Best Paper Award.

 Gautham Nayak Seetanandi, Javier Cámara, Luis Almeida, Karl-Erik Årzén and Martina Maggio.
 Event-Driven Bandwidth Allocation with Formal Guarantees for Camera Networks.
 In IEEE Real-Time Systems Symposium (RTSS 2017).
-To appear.

 Javier Cámara, Rogério de Lemos, Nuno Laranjeiro, Rafael Ventura and Marco Vieira.
 Robustness-Driven Resilience Evaluation of Self-Adaptive Software Systems.
 In IEEE Transactions on Dependable and Secure Computing, 2017.